Simplified decision making in the belief space using belief sparsification: Decision making in the belief space

-As we saw, calculation of the objective function (as defined in Eq.~\ref{eq:objective}) involves calculation of the determinant of the posterior information matrix.
+As we saw, calculation of the objective function (as defined in (\ref{eq:objective})) involves calculation of the determinant of the posterior information matrix, after performing an appropriate belief update for the candidate action.
 The cost of this calculation depends directly on the number of non-zero elements in the matrix, and is significantly lower for sparse matrices.
-Thus, having sparser posterior information matrices shall reduce the cost of solving the decision problem, as desired.
-Thanks to the additivity of the information, sparsifying the prior information matrix $\bm \Lambda$ could potentially lead to sparser posterior information matrix $\bm \Lambda + \bm U^T \bm U$, for every candidate action $u$ with collective Jacobian $\bm U$; notably, such sparsification of the prior is only calculated once, for any number of actions.
-We also note that in many problems, especially in navigation problems, the collective Jacobians are also sparse, and as the state grows, involve less variables in relation to its size.
+Thanks to the additivity of the information, sparsifying the prior information matrix $\bm \Lambda$ could potentially lead to a sparser posterior information matrix $\bm \Lambda + \bm U^T \bm U$, for every candidate action $u$ with collective Jacobian $\bm U$; notably, such sparsification of the prior is only calculated once, for any number of actions.
+We also note that in many problems, especially in navigation problems, the collective Jacobians are inherently sparse, and as the state grows, involve less variables in relation to its size.
 Hence, even after their addition to the sparsified prior information matrix, its sparsity shall be retained.
-Equivalently, we may seek to sparsify $\bm R$, the square root of $\bm \Lambda$, which is used in Eq.~\ref{eq:objective-root}, in order to improve the factorization update process.
+Equivalently, we may seek to sparsify $\bm R$, the square root of $\bm \Lambda$, which is used in (\ref{eq:objective-root}), in order to improve the efficiency of the factorization update process.

-Overall, assuming the initial belief of the decision problem is $b = \mathcal{N}(\bm X,\bm \Lambda^{-1})$, our simplified problem shall rely instead on $b_s = \mathcal{N}(\bm X,\bm \Lambda_s^{-1})$ as the initial belief, where $\bm \Lambda_s$ is a sparse approximation of $\bm \Lambda$.
-In the following section, we present a sparsification algorithm\footnote{Algorithm~\ref{alg:sparsification} is a revised version of the sparsification algorithm which appeared in our previous publication \citep{Elimelech17iros}.} for the information matrix (or its square root matrix).
+Overall, assuming the initial belief of the decision problem is $b = \mathcal{N}(\bm X^*,\bm \Lambda^{-1})$, our simplified problem shall rely instead on $b_s = \mathcal{N}(\bm X^*,\bm \Lambda_s^{-1})$ as the initial belief, where $\bm \Lambda_s$ is a sparse approximation of $\bm \Lambda$.
+In the following section, we present a sparsification algorithm\footnote{Algorithm~\ref{alg:sparsification} is a revised version of the sparsification algorithm that appeared in our previous publication \citep{Elimelech17iros}.} for the information matrix (or its square root matrix).
 Fig.~\ref{fig:flowchart} summarizes the paradigm of belief sparsification for efficient decision making in the belief space; clarification regarding its steps is to follow.

-\subsubsection{The Algorithm}
+\subsubsection{The algorithm}